gromacs/gromacs/docs/dev-manual/change-management.rst

 the master branch.

 To automatically detect issues in new code, it is tested within continuous integration (CI) with a large combination of settings.
+See `gmx-codeformatting` for help meeting and testing the style guidelines.

 Setting up login credentials with gitlab
 ----------------------------------------